g2udevelopment/api/substrate/extrinsics.md

   - One DB entry.

+  ------------Base Weight: 54.88 µs DB Weight:

+  - Read: Era Election Status, Bonded, Ledger, [Origin Account], Locks

+  - Write: [Origin Account], Locks, Ledger

   \# \</weight>

 ### cancelDeferredSlash(era: `EraIndex`, slash_indices: `Vec<u32>`)
 - **interface**: `api.tx.staking.cancelDeferredSlash`
 - **summary**:   Cancel enactment of a deferred slash.

-Can be called by either the root origin or the `T::SlashCancelOrigin`. passing the era and indices of the slashes for that era to kill.
+  Can be called by either the root origin or the `T::SlashCancelOrigin`.

+  Parameters: era and indices of the slashes for that era to kill.

   \# \<weight>

-  - One storage write.
+   Complexity: O(U + S) with U unapplied slashes weighted with U=1000 and S is the number of slash indices to be canceled.

+  - Base: 5870 + 34.61 * S µs

+  - Read: Unapplied Slashes

+  - Write: Unapplied Slashes

   \# \</weight>